Nigeria Deposit Insurance Corporation: Organization

-The NDIC is parastatal under the Nigerian Ministry of Finance.
+The NDIC is a parastatal under the Nigerian Ministry of Finance.
 The corporation is charged with protecting the banking system from instability occasioned by runs and loss of depositors' confidence.

 It operates under the Nigeria Deposit Insurance Corporation Act (1990).

 The NDIC is a member of the Financial Reporting Council of Nigeria.

 The NDIC complements the regulatory and supervisory role of the Central Bank of Nigeria (CBN), although it reports to the Federal Ministry of Finance.
 The NDIC advises the CBN in the liquidation of distressed banks and manages distressed banks' assets until they are fully liquidated.

 The NDIC has a supervisory role over insured banks.
 In April 1996, the Chief Executive of NDIC said that the corporation had 514 case files of insider abuse and corruption for the police to prosecute.

 In December 2007, the NDIC announced that as of January 1, 2008 it would start providing deposit insurance services to microfinance institutions in Nigeria.